csolallo/hello-provtwalker/es6ified/readme.md

 ### REVISIT

-- Karma config needed to be in js root url.
+- Karma config needed to be in js root url--[some info](https://github.com/rolaveric/karma-systemjs/issues/8).
 - Karma paths forced me to move `dist` folder into `js` and `css` folders.
+- Coverage not handling multiple source files--[see issue](https://github.com/Workiva/karma-jspm/issues/22)

 ### Nice to have